The Prettiest Lake in Every State

 Ohio: East Fork Lake

 Also called William H. Harsha Lake, this body of water can be found in southwestern Ohio, near Cincinnati.
-The area has a storied history including gold mining, but it now boasts a big recreational pull with this man-made reservoir that dates back to 1978.
+The area has a storied history, including gold mining, but it now boasts a big recreational pull with this man-made reservoir that dates back to 1978.
+Its calm blue surface framed by lush green forest gives East Fork Lake a simple, natural beauty.
 Eighty-five miles of hiking and equestrian trails abound in the verdant East Fork State Park, which hugs the water’s edge.
 The lake itself is small in size, with 2,100 acres of surface area, but it offers excellent swimming and boating options.
 There are also numerous campsites on the adjacent land.
-If you’re a camping newbie, make sure to read up on these 13 camping mistakes most first-timers make.

 Lake Murray on cloudless day seen from the eastern side, Oklahoma